sjpeterson/presentable/README.md

 # Presentable

-Presentable is a tool for running minimalistic presentations in the terminal.
+Presentable is a tool for creating minimalistic slideshows from markdown files.
 It is written in [Haskell](https://www.haskell.org/) using [brick](https://github.com/jtdaugherty/brick/) for the presentation layer.

 ## Example

-Presentations are written in markdown with a few specific annotations
+Presentations are written in markdown with a few specific annotations.

+    @copyright 2022 Author Example

     # Presentable

-    A simple example

-    @author Stefan Peterson
+    Minimalistic slideshows from markdown

     ## Bullet list